Signaling Games in Multiple Dimensions: Geometric Properties of Equilibrium Solutions: Linear Nash Equilibria

 We can also consider $n$-dimensional i.i.d.
 Gaussian sources.
 In this case, one can apply an orthogonal transformation of variables in a similar manner to the two-dimensional case where random variables in each dimension are independent.
 Under this transformation of variables, there remains a bias term only for a single random variable.
-Due to \cite[Theorem~4]{NumberOfBinsArxiv} and independence of the random variables in the transformed coordinate system, it follows that there exists a Nash equilibrium where the encoder applies a quantization policy to this remaining random variable with any number of bins.
-Thus, we obtain the following result.
+Due to \citep[Theorem~4]{NumberOfBinsArxiv} and the independence of the random variables in the transformed coordinate system, it follows that there exists a Nash equilibrium where the encoder applies a quantization policy to this remaining random variable with any number of bins.

 \begin{thm} Consider the $n$-dimensional cheap talk problem with an i.i.d.
 Gaussian source.
-Then, there exists a Nash equilibrium with a linear encoding policy where the encoder reveals all or a subset of $(n-1)$ dimensions completely, (and applies a signaling game policy for the remaining dimension with any number of bins). \end{thm}
+Then, there exists a Nash equilibrium with a linear encoding policy where the encoder reveals all or a subset of $(n-1)$ dimensions completely (and applies a signaling game policy for the remaining dimension with any number of bins). \end{thm}

-\begin{pf} By applying a suitable linear transformation of variables, one can obtain an equivalent problem.
-In this equivalent problem, the aim is to convey a sequence of independent Gaussian sources and the bias is zero for all sources except for one of them.
-Due to independence of these sources, the problem decouples.
-By using the result of \cite[Theorem~4]{NumberOfBinsArxiv}, it follows that there exists a Nash equilibrium where the encoder uses a quantization policy with any number of bins for the source corresponding to a non-zero bias.
-On the other hand, since the bias is zero for all other sources, revealing these sources leads to a Nash equilibrium.

-While it is possible to apply a transformation of variables for any $n\geq 2$, we specify a transformation of variables for $n=3$ dimensional scenario as an example.
-In particular, consider the following transformation of variables